 Jan Vogler – World Renowned Cellist

-Born into a musical family in 2002, he received his first cello lessons at the age of four.
-After his musical beginnings in Belgrade, he moved to Germany in 2017 to continue his education at the University of Music and Theater “Felix Mendelssohn Bartholdy” in Leipzig with Prof. Peter Bruns.
+Born into a musical family, he received his first cello lessons at the age of four.
+After his musical beginnings in Belgrade, he moved to Germany to continue his education at the University of Music and Theater “Felix Mendelssohn Bartholdy” in Leipzig with Prof. Peter Bruns.